 A big part of Chartreux Cat Club UK’s aim is to establish the breed in the UK.
 Some of our breeders are registered with GCCF’s Breeder Scheme.
 The kittens will stay with their mother until they are ready to leave, and they are socialized in the breeder’s home.
 They will have had the standard vaccinations, been microchipped, registered with GCCF and insured for 4 weeks.
-You should expect to pay £1200 plus the neutering cost (06/22).
-They will be ready to leave the breeder at 14-15 weeks, depending on the recovery after neutering.
+You should expect to pay £1200 plus the neutering cost (01/23).
+Depending on the recovery after neutering, they will be ready to leave the breeder at 14-15 weeks.
 The waiting time could be up to 10 months.

-As with all rare and expensive animals, there is the risk that they could be exploited by unscrupulous breeders and sellers, so we strongly recommend that you follow the GCCF kitten buying guidelines before committing to such an expensive purchase.
-Our club fully supports its ‘Responsible Breeding – Responsible Buying’ ethos, found here Buying a Pedigree Kitten.
+As with all rare and expensive animals, there is the risk that unscrupulous breeders and sellers could exploit them.
+So we strongly recommend that you follow the GCCF kitten-buying guidelines, Getting a Cat, before committing to such an expensive purchase.

-Chartreux are wonderful companions and with their good looks, intelligence and amiable personality it is not surprising that they are quite sought after as pets.
-They are considered to be one of the healthiest cat breeds with little to no genetic issues.
-But, you should also be aware that Chartreux are long-lived and are considered to be indoor cats.
-They do enjoy going outside but they should not be permitted to roam freely.
-With their double-coat, they do need to be combed regularly, especially entire males can grow quite large with a thick fur coat to match!
-Also given that they do tend to form bonds with humans, they do appreciate their humans’ company, even if they don’t always show it.
+Chartreux are wonderful companions, and with their good looks, intelligence and amiable personality, it is not surprising that they are quite sought after as pets.
+They are considered one of the healthiest breeds with little to no genetic issues.
+But, you should also be aware that Chartreux are long-lived and considered indoor cats.
+They enjoy going outside but should not be permitted to roam freely.
+With their double coat, they do need to be combed regularly, especially since entire males can grow quite large with a thick fur coat to match!
+Also, given that they tend to form bonds with humans, they appreciate their humans’ company, even if they don’t always show it.